churchmanlab/genewalk/README.md

 ## Using GeneWalk

 ### GeneWalk command line interface
-Once installed, GeneWalk can be run fromt the command line as `genewalk`, with a set of required and optional arguments.
+Once installed, GeneWalk can be run from the command line as `genewalk`, with a set of required and optional arguments.
 The required arguments include the project name, a path to a text file containing a list of genes, and an argument specifying the types of genes in the file.